Devx-RGS/CommunityHub/README.md

 # Community Hub - Modern Community Management Platform

-## 🌟 Recently Modernized!

-This Community Hub has been completely redesigned with a modern, professional interface featuring:

 - ✨ **Modern Design**: Clean, professional UI with Bootstrap 5
 - 🎨 **Beautiful Gradients**: Elegant color schemes and animations